The-Wishlist-Co/docs/index.md

 - [**Shopify Connector**](ShopifyConnector.md#shopify-connect)

-  Shopify Connector is used data integration from the Shopify system into the TWC system seamlessly.
+  Shopify Connector is used to integrate data from  Shopify system into the The Wishlist platform.

 - [**Event Collector**](eventcollectorAPI.md#event-collector-api)

-    The event collector api is employed for enabling various events and campains that pertains to a customer.
+    The event collector API is employed for enabling various events and campains that pertain to a customer.

     - [*Representations*](eventcollectorAPI.md#representations)